 - The Chief Justice and each of the other Judges of every High Court

 - The Chief Justice of India and other Judges of the Supreme Court

 - Cabinet Ministers

 - Deputy Minister

 - The Comptroller And Auditor – General (serving or retired)

-- Each Leaders of Opposition in Parliament
+- Each Leader of the Opposition in Parliament

 - The Chief Election Commissioner And Other Election Commissioners

-References : 1.
-Constituent Assembly Debates On 31 May, 1949 Part Ii
+References: 1.
+Constituent Assembly Debates On 31 May 1949 Part Ii